-GOVERNMENT Honors Course #1704
+GOVERNMENT Honors Course # 1704

 Upon completion of this course, students will have achieved a thorough understanding of the purpose, process, and role of the American system of government.
 Studies will emphasize the ideas and government framework established by the U.S. Constitution as well as the political process within a representative democracy.
 Lessons will challenge and encourage students to become informed and active participants in society by developing an awareness of their rights and responsibilities as American citizens and to exercise these rights and responsibilities in local, state, and national government.
-Topics of study include the history of American political thought, the purpose and role of the executive, legislative, and judicial branches, as well as local, state, and national governments, political parties, interest groups, campaigns, and elections.
-Content will be presented through analysis of written arguments, discussion of current issues and events, first-hand experiences, case studies, research, critical thinking, and decision making activities.
+Topics of study include the US History In the history of American political thought, the purpose and role of the executive, legislative, and judicial branches, as well as local, state, and national governments, political parties, interest groups, campaigns, and elections.
+Content will be presented through analysis of past and present written arguments, analytical discussion of current issues and events, first-hand experiences, case studies, research, critical thinking, and decision making activities.
 Students will demonstrate their mastery of content through a variety of written and performance-based products.
-This course is eligible for dual enrollment; see the Counseling section for additional information.
+This course is eligible for dual enrollment; see the Guidance Counseling section for additional information.

-LAW Honors/High Honors Course #1604/1605
+LAW Honors/High Honors Course # 1604/1605